fairDataSociety/fairdrive-opfs/README.md

 const from = module.getConnectedProviders('ipfs')
 const to = module.getConnectedProviders('fairos')

-const syncToFairos = new FileSync(to);
+// Create a new FileSync object const syncToFairos = new FileSync(to);

+// or create one with getTransferHandler const syncToFairos = module.getConnectedProviders('fairos').getTransferHandler()

 syncToFairos.onStart.subscribe((file, mount) => {
   // ...
 })